ARM-software/AVH/DoxyGen/infrastructure/src/github.md

 ### Use Action

-You can now consume the action by referencing the v1 branch...
+You can now the [VHT-AMI action](https://github.com/ARM-software/VHT-AMI) by referencing the v1 branch as shown below:

 ```
 uses: Arm-Software/VHT-AMI@v1